Home World History Medieval Times for Teachers Medieval Europe for Kids

 Rise of Towns

 Serfs Buy Their Way to Freedom: When faced with the need for quick cash, and to avoid losing their land, nobles once again offered their serfs a chance to buy their freedom, just as their fathers and uncles and grandfathers had done before them, when money was needed by the nobles to buy armor and weapons for the crusades.
-This time, money was needed to pay loans and to buy more luxury goods.
-This time, because the serfs had sold goods at the growing local marketplaces, many were able to buy their way free of the land.
-That was the beginning of the end of the feudal system.
-As the serfs left, the feudal system declined.

-The serfs were free, but where could they go?
-Some stayed on the land and worked for the nobles for payment.
-If a crusade was being organized, they could join the army.
+Others, however, were eager to leave.
+If a crusade was being organized, they joined the army.
 Most new freemen moved to the rapidly growing towns in search of work.

-Towns: The number of towns in Western Europe grew rapidly.
+Rise of Towns: The number of towns in Western Europe grew rapidly.
 Many sprang up along the sides of the road on the trading routes.
 War between barbarian tribes had declined, but there were many bandits.
 Townspeople built walls around the town to protect themselves.

 Early Town Life: Inside the wall, there were narrow winding streets, and horse drawn carts piled high with goods to trade.
 Along each narrow street, there were little shops.
 Store owners lived above their shops.
 Shops were made of wood with thatched roofs.
 Fire was a constant worry.